 Myanmar is a growing destination for ESL teachers.
 A country that is bursting with history and nature.
 The majority of well paid and reputable teaching jobs are located in Mandalay and Yangon.

 You can teach English in the Maldives?!
-This destination makes you think more honeymoon than a job opportunity.
-However, opportunities for the Maldives are often posted online quite often.
+This destination makes you think more honeymoon than a job opportunity, however, teaching positions in the Maldives are often posted online.
 Albeit, 90% of the jobs are located in the capital, Male, but weekend trips to the idyllic islands are definitely possible.

 There are paid teaching positions to be found in Nepal.
-However, paying to do a program may your best bet.
+However, purchasing a program may your best bet.
 A lot of these programmes are designed to give volunteers an authentic experience of what it is like to live and work in the home of Mt.
 Everest.

 The more westernized feel of Singapore may appeal to many of those looking to teach English in Asia.
 It is important to note that a degree and a certified TEFL certificate are both required to work there.

 Teaching English in Indonesia isn’t as popular as one may think.
-However, it is still a desirable choice for many people.
-It’s important that you ensure all sponsorship, documents, and accommodation are in order to avoid any complications with the government.
+However, it is still a fantastic choice for many people.
+It’s important that you ensure all sponsorship deals, documents, and accommodation are in order to avoid any complications with the government.
 All that said, if you’re looking for a destination ‘off the beaten track’, then this could be the place for you.

 Where do you plan on teaching in 2022?